 Bryophytes can be found in almost all areas that are capable of supporting plant life in the Antarctic.
 Moss lawns often occur on meltwater flushes from ponds (such as at Casey station), or from glaciers (such as the Canada Glacier in Victoria Land).

-Mosses have been collected from as far south as 84°30’ — Ceratodon purpureus at Mt.
-Kyffin, Southern Victoria Land.
+Mosses have been collected from as far south as 84°30’ (Ceratodon purpureus at Mt.
+Kyffin, Southern Victoria Land).

 The dominant stage in the life cycle of bryophytes is the sexually reproducing gametophyte plant stage.
-However due to the extreme environmental conditions under which these plants exist, most reproduction occurs asexually from a deciduous shoot apex or other specialised asexual reproductive structures, called gemmae.
-Sexual reproductive structures may be present on the gametophyte, although male and female organs are rarely found on the same plant.
+But because of the extreme environmental conditions under which these plants exist, most reproduction occurs asexually.
+The plants can reproduce from a deciduous shoot apex or gemmae, which are asexual reproductive structures.
+Sexual reproductive structures may be present on the gametophyte, but male and female organs are rarely found on the same plant.

 The sporophyte stage, produced after sexual reproduction, is often absent for Antarctic bryophytes.
 In the Continental Antarctic, only about 25% of moss species produce a sporophyte stage.
 In the Maritime Antarctic approximately 30% of moss species produce a sporophyte stage.